MegaMosquito/magritte/README.md

 **3.**  Use a CLI command to unmount the disk if it is mounted (but leave it attached):

-Note that the command to unmount paritions in Linux is `umount` (not unmount, as one might expect).
+Note that the command to unmount partitions in Linux is `umount` (not unmount, as one might expect).

 ```
  $ umount /media/pi/PLEXDATA